 - a well-stocked shop

-- Everyone knows a giraffe has a long neck.
+- Not everyone knows a giraffe has a long neck.

 - Will we have starry sky tonight?

-- We followed a narrow winding path through the jungle.
+- We followed a narrow winding path through the forest.

 More than one adjective can appear side-by-side to modify the same noun.